 There were three main entrees on the menu that day.
-My brunch companion and I ended up sharing each of the entrees to give us both a chance to taste everything.
+Brent and I ended up sharing each of the entrees to give us both a chance to taste everything.
 I’m a huge fan of BLT’s and the fried eggs were perfectly cooked.

 Roasted Vegetable and Goat Cheese Omelet